jocile/dsmeta/README.md

 ### Access Back-end

-1 Access the terminal\
+1 Access the terminal:\
-`cd catalog/backend`
+`cd dsmeta/backend`

-2 Run the project backend\
+2 Run the project backend:\
 `./mvnw spring-boot:run`

 > and in-memory H2 database will be initialized in:\